 THE ARCHIMEDES SCREW FESTIVAL

-The Bioregional Learning Centre’s Archimedes Screw Fest (now in its 3rd year) connects our four key work programmes – Ecology, Arts, Economy and Learning – in a free, day-long event on the River Dart… a celebration of joined-up (bioregional) thinking.
+The Bioregional Learning Centre’s Archimedes Screw Fest connects our four key work programmes – Ecology, Arts, Economy and Learning – in a free, day-long event on the River Dart… a celebration of joined-up thinking.

 There has been a weir at this bend in the Dart since the 16th century, built originally to catch salmon and then to power a corn mill.
-A best practice fish pass alongside the turbines allows for more salmon and sea trout to migrate past the weir to spawn upstream and an automatic fish counter monitors the number and sizes of fish using the pass.
+Today, with fish struggling to survive, a best practice fish pass alongside the turbines allows for more salmon and sea trout to migrate past the weir to spawn upstream and an automatic fish counter monitors the number and sizes of fish using the pass.

 The arts are also vital in bringing attention to difficult subjects, like the decline in health of the UK’s rivers, as well as celebrating the natural environment as it is now, or creating future visions.
 Each year BLC explores different ways to incorporate hands-on art activities or experiences that bring insight into this particular place on the Dart.
 In 2018, a 3.5m long salmon, stuffed to vomiting-point with plastic waste, lay beached at the river’s edge….!

 In 2018, Archimedes, played by Tim McGill of Boabab Theatre, made a surprise appearance with a specially scripted performance that brilliantly wove together his inventions and discoveries with the location on the Dart, care of nature and wonder at our insatiable appetite for plastic: “Plastic.
 It’s not simple, it does not follow nature.
 This is progress?
 It’s discovery, I’m sure a miracle, made merchants rich – a miracle upon a miracle upon a miracle.
 A simple mathematical equation would, I’m sure, demonstrate that you can have too much of good thing…!?”.